COLE: A Column-based Learned Storage for Blockchain Systems: Related Work

 \subsection{Learned Index}

 Learned index has been extensively studied in recent years.
-The original learned index~\cite{kraska2018case} only supports static data while PGM-index~\cite{ferragina2020pgm}, ALEX~\cite{ding2020alex}, LIPP~\cite{wu2021updatable}, and LIFOSS~\cite{yu2022lifoss} support dynamic data using different strategies.
+The original learned index~\cite{kraska2018case} only supports static data while PGM-index~\cite{ferragina2020pgm}, Fiting-tree~\cite{galakatos2019fiting}, ALEX~\cite{ding2020alex}, LIPP~\cite{wu2021updatable}, and LIFOSS~\cite{yu2022lifoss} support dynamic data using different strategies.
 All these works are designed and optimized for in-memory databases.
-Bourbon~\cite{dai2020wisckey} uses the PGM-based models to speed up the lookup in the WiscKey system, which is a \cheng{persistent} key-value store.
-There are some other learned indexes that are proposed for more complex application scenarios.
-LISA~\cite{li2020lisa}, RLR-Tree~\cite{gu2021reinforcement}, Flood~\cite{nathan2020learning}, and SIndex~\cite{wang2020sindex} target indexing dynamic spatial data, multi-dimensional data, and variable-length string data, respectively.
-XIndex~\cite{tang2020xindex} investigates the scenario of multicore data storage.
-Tsunami~\cite{tsunami20} proposes a multi-dimensional learned index with correlated data and skewed workloads.
-A fine-grained learned index, FINEdex~\cite{li2021finedex}, is developed for scalable and concurrent memory systems.
-APEX~\cite{lu2021apex} designs a persistent-memory-optimized learned index to support not only high performance but also concurrency and instant recovery. \ce{PLIN~\cite{zhang2022plin} is a persistent learned index that is specifically designed for the NVM-only architecture.} Nevertheless, existing works cannot be directly applied to blockchain storage since they do not take into account disk-optimized storage, data integrity, and provenance queries simultaneously.
+Bourbon~\cite{dai2020wisckey} uses the PGM-based models to speed up the lookup in the WiscKey system, which is a persistent key-value store. \cite{lan2023updatable} investigates how existing dynamic learned indexes perform on-disk and shows the design choices.
+Some other learned indexes are proposed for more complex application scenarios like spatial data~\cite{li2020lisa, gu2021reinforcement, sheng2023wisk}, multi-dimensional data~\cite{nathan2020learning, tsunami20}, and variable-length string data~\cite{wang2020sindex}.
+Moreover, \cite{li2021finedex, lu2021apex} consider designing learned indexes for concurrent systems. \ce{\cite{zhang2022plin} proposes a persistent learned index that is specifically designed for the NVM-only architecture with concurrency control.} More recently, \cite{li2023rolex} designs a scalable RDMA-oridented learned key-value store for disaggregated memory systems.
+Nevertheless, existing works cannot be directly applied to blockchain storage since they do not take into account disk-optimized storage, data integrity, and provenance queries simultaneously.